IslandHealthVolunteering/IHVolunteeringAPI/README.md

 This should spin up the server locally, accessible on `https://localhost:5008/api/<Route>`.

+### Environment Variables (User Secrets)
-Note: You will need to set some environment variables (secrets) in order for the application to work.
+You will need to set some environment variables (user secrets) in order for the application to work.
 Locally, you can run:

 ```bash
 dotnet user-secrets set "API:Key" "someapikey"